chaplinjs/chaplin/README.md

 ## Introduction

 This is an example JavaScript application architecture using the popular Backbone.js library.
-The code is derived from Moviepilot.com, a larger single-page JavaScript application.
+The code is derived from [moviepilot.com](http://moviepilot.com/), a large single-page JavaScript application.

 ## Motivation

-While developing web applications like [moviepilot.com](http://moviepilot.com/) and [salon.io](http://salon.io/), we felt the need for conventions on how to structure Backbone applications.
+While developing web applications like moviepilot.com and [salon.io](http://salon.io/), we felt the need for conventions on how to structure Backbone applications.
 While Backbone is fine at what it’s doing, it’s not a full-fledged framework for single-page applications.
 Yet it’s often used for this purpose.

 To promote the discussion on JavaScript applications, we decided to open-source and document our application structure.
 This example application is mostly derived and generalized from the moviepilot.com codebase.